-The ADE7854/ADE7858/ADE7868/ADE7878 have on-chip phase sequence error detection circuits.
-This detection works on phase voltages and considers only the zero crossings determined by their negative-to-positive transitions.
-The regular succession of these zero-crossing events is Phase A followed by Phase B followed by Phase C (see Figure 46).
+The ADE7854A/ADE7858A/ADE7868A/ADE7878A have on-chip phase sequence error detection circuits.
+This detection works on phase voltages and considers only the zero crossings determined by their negative to positive transitions.

+The regular succession of these zero-crossing events is Phase A followed by Phase B followed by Phase C (see Figure 47).
 If the sequence of zero-crossing events is, instead, Phase A followed by Phase C followed by Phase B, then Bit 19 (SEQERR) in the STATUS1 register is set.

-If Bit 19 (SEQERR) in the MASK1 register is set to 1 and a phase sequence error event is triggered, the $\overline{IRQ1}$ interrupt pin is driven low.
-The status bit is cleared and the $\overline{IRQ1}$ pin is set high by writing to the STATUS1 register with the Status Bit 19 (SEQERR) set to 1.
+Setting Bit 19 (SEQERR) in the MASK1 register to 1 and triggering a phase sequence error event drives the IRQ1 interrupt pin low.
+Writing to the STATUS1 register with Bit 19 (SEQERR) set to 1 clears the status bit and sets the IRQ1 pin to high.

-The phase sequence error detection circuit is functional only when the ADE78xx is connected in a 3-phase, 4-wire, three voltage sensors configuration (Bits[5:4], CONSEL[1:0] in the ACCMODE register, set to 00).
-In all other configurations, only two voltage sensors are used; therefore, it is not recommended to use the detection circuit.
-In these cases, use the time intervals between phase voltages to analyze the phase sequence (see the Time Interval Between Phases section for details).
+The phase sequence error detection circuit is functional only when the device is connected in a 3-phase, 4-wire, three-voltage sensor configuration (Bits[5:4], CONSEL[1:0] in the ACCMODE register, set to 00).
+In all other configurations, only two voltage sensors are used; therefore, do not use the detection circuit in these cases.
+Instead, use the time intervals between phase voltages to analyze the phase sequence (see the Time Interval Between Phases section).

-Figure 45 presents the case in which Phase A voltage is not followed by Phase B voltage but by Phase C voltage.
-Every time a negative-to-positive zero crossing occurs, Bit 19 (SEQERR) in the STATUS1 register is set to 1 because such zero crossings on Phase C, Phase B, or Phase A cannot come after zero crossings from Phase A, Phase C, or respectively, Phase B zero crossings.
+Figure 46 presents the case in which Phase A voltage is not followed by Phase B voltage; rather, Phase A voltage is followed by Phase C voltage.
+Each time a negative to positive zero crossing occurs, Bit 19 (SEQERR) in the STATUS1 register is set to 1 because zero crossings on Phase C, Phase B, or Phase A cannot follow zero crossings from Phase A, Phase C, or Phase B, respectively.

-Figure 45.
+Figure 46.
 SEQERR Bit Set to 1 When Phase A Voltage Is Followed by Phase C Voltage

-Once a phase sequence error has been detected, the time measurement between various phase voltages (see the Time Interval Between Phases section) can help to identify which phase voltage should be considered with another phase current in the computational datapath.
-Bits[9:8] (VTOIA[1:0]), Bits[11:10] (VTOIB[1:0]), and Bits[13:12] (VTOIC[1:0]) in the CONFIG register can be used to direct one phase voltage to the datapath of another phase.
-See the Changing Phase Voltage Datapath section for details.
+When a phase sequence error is detected, the time measurement between various phase voltages (see the Time Interval Between Phases section) can help to identify which phase voltage is to be considered with another phase current in the computational datapath.
+Use Bits[9:8] (VTOIA[1:0]), Bits[11:10] (VTOIB[1:0]), and Bits[13:12] (VTOIC[1:0]) in the CONFIG register to direct one phase voltage to the datapath of another phase.
+See the

+Changing the Phase Voltage Datapath section for more information.